stanleyndonj/movie-library/PITCH.md

 2. **Client-Side Routing**: Implement **at least 3 routes** using React Router to ensure seamless navigation, including a **nav bar** for easy route access.

-3. **API Integration**: A RESTful backend will be set up using **json-server**, with both **GET and POST requests**.
+3. **API Integration**:
+   - A RESTful backend will be set up using **json-server**, with both **GET and POST requests**.
 A controlled form will handle the POST request to add new data, and an appropriate state update will trigger the UI re-render.
+   - Additionally, data will be fetched from the **OMDb API** (https://www.omdbapi.com/) to enrich the application with movie-related information.
+This API will provide functionality for searching movies and retrieving details about them.

 4. **State Management**: Ensure that upon a successful POST request, the state is updated to display the newly added item in the app without needing to reload or refetch the entire dataset.